 Deadlines and Validation of Injuries

-It is important to know that each state also has its own rule as to how long an employer can wait to file a workplace injury or illness claim.
-Depending on the state, the deadline may range from 30-90 days after the injury or said illness happened.
+It is essential to know that each State also has rules regarding how long an employer can wait to file a workplace injury or illness claim.
+Depending on the State, the deadline may range from 30-90 days after the injury or illness.
 The initial medical evaluation should be done by the approved medical provider that the employer chose.
-If the injured worker fails to notify their employer or the employer fails to file the claim on time, they may lose the right to continue the claim and the employer could end up paying out of their pocket for the expenses that are accrued.
+If the injured worker fails to notify their employer or the employer fails to file the claim on time, they may lose the right to continue the claim, and the employer could end up paying out of their pocket for the expenses that are accrued.

-* In the event of an emergency, it is always best to get to the quickest and closest medical provider first.
+* In an emergency, getting to the quickest and closest medical provider is always best.
 Then, notify the employer as soon as possible.

 Valid injuries: